day8/re-frame/README.md

   (:items db))   ;; not much of a materialised view
 ```

-On program startup, such a query-fn must be associated with a query-id,
+On program startup, such a `query-fn` must be associated with a `query-id`,
 (for reasons obvious in the next domino) like this:
 ```clj
 (re-frame.core/reg-sub  ;; part of the re-frame API